package-operator/package-operator/docs/api-reference.md

 ### ClusterObjectSetPhase

-ClusterObjectSetPhase is an internal API, allowing an ClusterObjectSet to delegate a single phase to another custom controller.
+ClusterObjectSetPhase is an internal API, allowing a ClusterObjectSet to delegate a single phase to another custom controller.
-ClusterObjectSets will create subordinate ClusterObjectSetPhases when `.class` within the phase specification is set.
+ClusterObjectSets will create subordinate ClusterObjectSetPhases when `.class` is set within the phase specification.

 **Example**